-The primary sources enforcing the alcohol and drug policies for students are the Campus Safety Staff, and Dean of Students Staff.
-The Coordinator of Student Advocacy serves as Park's Chief Judicial Officer.
+The primary sources enforcing the alcohol and drug policies for students are the Campus Safety Staff and the Associate Vice President and Dean of Student Services.
+The Director of Student Support serves as Park's Chief Judicial Officer.
 The CJO primarily utilizes administrative hearings to assess infractions and determine sanctions.
 A campus judicial board may be utilized if the hearing officer believes the case has had a great impact on the larger community and a judicial board process will be perceived more positively, and with less bias, than an administrative hearing.
-The Dean of Students serves as the judicial officer for any infraction occurring inside the residence halls unless the temporary suspension or expulsion is a possible sanction due to repeat offenses or due to the seriousness of the first offense.
-In that instance, the Coordinator of Student Advocacy is the judicial officer.
-The Dean of Students is the appeal officer for all conduct cases unless they are academic in nature.
+The Director of Residence Life serves as the judicial officer for any infraction occurring inside the residence halls unless the temporary suspension or expulsion is a possible sanction due to repeat offenses or due to the seriousness of the first offense.
+In that instance, the Director of Student Support is the judicial officer.
+The Associate Vice President and Dean of Student Services is the appeal officer for all conduct cases unless they are academic in nature.
 For academic violations, the Provost is the appeal officer.